 Make sure you're getting a good amount of exercise every day.
 As you age, your body will naturally begin to decline unless you take good care of it.
 If your job requires you to sit at a desk all day long, wake up earlier in the morning and go for a brisk walk or jog.
 Getting outside in the fresh air is also a great way to recharge and wake up your body for the new day.

 Staying active will also help you in the area of weight management.
 In order to lose weight, the best approach is to combine diet and exercise.
+(Want to get started on your exercise habit?

 Another great exercise habit involves weights.
 Weight training burns calories long after the workout is complete.
 It's also great for toning the body, regulating stress hormones, and improving heart health.